What is Network Attached Storage (NAS)?

 Best Way to Backup NAS to NAS Automatically

-As the best free backup software for NAS, AOMEI Backupper Standard could backup Synology or QNAP NAS to another one automatically with the Schedule option.
+As the best free NAS backup software, AOMEI Backupper Standard could backup Synology or QNAP NAS to another one automatically with the Schedule option.
 With AOMEI Backupper Standard, you could backup data efficiently and it is easy to use, cheap, time-saving and energy-saving.
 Please download AOMEI Backupper Standard first and have it a go.
 Before the operation, confirm your network is available.

 How to do NAS to NAS backup?
 Just refer to the following guide: